KeshavChawla/OpenAI-Alt-Text/README.md

 Research-based on our small-scale, non-intrusive polling of websites to determine the lack of existing alt-text can be found in the [research](https://github.com/KeshavChawla/CS492-OpenAI-Alt-Text/tree/main/research) folder along with the [code](https://github.com/KeshavChawla/CS492-OpenAI-Alt-Text/blob/main/research/webscrape.py) and the [raw data results](https://github.com/KeshavChawla/CS492-OpenAI-Alt-Text/blob/main/research/output.csv).

 The research revealed some interesting findings.
 We hand-sampled 30 images each that had an empty alt-text attribute and a non-empty alt-text attribute to check for compliance.
+This manual verification was needed as our web scraping tool does not have the context to decide for example if an empty alt-text image belongs to a decorative image or an image that provides necessary context.

 1. Even though images followed our definition of compliance (non-empty alt-text attribute), it didn't guarantee that the quality of the alt-text provided enough details about the image.
    The image below had an alt-text attribute of “Nicholas Forget tile”.